 6. Contents of affidavit

-(1) Except as provided by Order 14 Rules 2(2) and 4(2) and Order 16 Rules 1(3) and 2(1a), and by paragraph (2) of this Rule, and subject to any order made under Order 29 Rule 2(d) an affidavit must be confined to such facts as the deponent is able of his own knowledge to prove.
+(1) An affidavit must be confined to such facts as the deponent is able of his or her own knowledge to prove.

+[(2a) deleted]

+(2) Despite subrule (1), an affidavit may contain statements of information or belief if —

-(2) An affidavit used for the purposes of —
+(a) the affidavit is made under, and for the purposes of proceedings under, a written law that permits it to contain such statements; or

+(b) the affidavit is made under a provision of these Rules that permits it to contain such statements; or

-(a) interlocutory proceedings; or
+(c) the affidavit is made for the purposes of interlocutory proceedings; or

-(b) an application under the —

-(i) Coroners Act 1996;

-(ii) Surveillance Devices Act 1998; or

-(iii) Witness Protection (Western Australia) Act 1996,

-may contain statements of information or belief.
+(d) the Court has made an order permitting the affidavit to contain such statements.

-(2a) An affidavit containing statements of information or belief must set out the sources or grounds of that information or belief.
+(3A) An affidavit containing statements of information or belief must set out the sources or grounds of that information or belief unless —

+(a) the affidavit is made under, and for the purposes of proceedings under, a written law that —

+(i) prevents the deponent from disclosing those sources or grounds or information material to them; or

+(ii) does not permit those sources or grounds or information material to them to be made public;

+or

+(b) the Court has made an order permitting the affidavit to omit the sources or grounds.

 (3) The costs of an affidavit which unnecessarily sets forth matters of hearsay, argumentative matter or copies of or extracts from documents, shall be paid by the party filing the affidavit.

 [Rule 6 amended in Gazette 5 Jun 1992 p.
 2281; 26 Aug 1994 p.
 4415; 13 Sep 1996 p.
 4568; 28 Oct 1996 p.
 5698; 16 Jul 1999 p.
-3189.]
+3189; 28 Jul 2010 p.
+3482-3.]

 7. Scandalous matter